PGY 5 Fellowship in University Student Mental Health

 at The University of Chicago

 This post-residency training program teaches the knowledge and skills necessary to provide mental health care to a university student community.
-The program will train future student mental health psychiatrists, and includes mentorship by the faculty based at the Student Counseling and Resource Service at The University of Chicago, an active student mental health service staffed by six psychiatrists and over 20 non-physician psychotherapists serving a population of approximately 15,000 extraordinary students.
+The program will train future student mental health psychiatrists, and includes mentorship by the faculty based at the Student Counseling Service at The University of Chicago, an active student mental health service staffed by six psychiatrists and several non-physician psychotherapists serving a population of approximately 15,000 extraordinary students.

 The fellowship includes training in administrative aspects of student mental health.
 This includes an understanding of the university’s processing of applications for mental health disability accommodation, consultation for students going on and off medical leave for psychiatric reasons, providing liaison to the Department of Psychiatry for services provided to students, and training sessions for groups around campus who are likely to deal with troubled students.

 The fellow will receive supervision and training on being a consultant for behavioral health issues on campus.
 These consultations include inquiries by faculty, University staff, and peers about how to deal with troubled students.
-The fellow will have experience and education on how to be an effective mental health expert as a member of the team of Campus & Student Life professionals.
+The fellow will have experience and education on how to be an effective mental health expert as a member of the team of Student Life and Student Services professionals.

-We will begin to review application materials for this twelve month position which begins July 1, 2014 on November 1, 2013.
-To apply please send a personal statement, curriculum vitae, and three letters of recommendation to:
+We will begin to review application materials for this full-time twelve month position which begins July 1, 2015 on November 1, 2014.
+To apply please send a personal statement, curriculum vitae, and three letters of recommendation by Friday January 30th, 2015 to:

 Director, Fellowship Training Program, Student Counseling Service